-EI Group provides a tool that allows you to search and categorise virtually every property coming to auction in the UK making it easier to find those deals.
-Not only can you see properties for sale, past and the future but you can download legal packs, research postcodes and locations and like Rightmove and Zoopla employ a large array of search filters to help you find exactly the right properties.
+EIG (Essential Information Group) property auctions is a tool that allows you to search virtually every property coming to auction in the UK.
+Not only can you see properties for sale, past and the future but you can download legal packs, research postcodes and locations and employ a large array of search filters to help you find exactly the right properties.

-Using The EI Group to Find Properties at Auction
+Using The EIG Tool to Find Properties at Auction

 - Part 1: Using EI Group to Discover the Best Properties at Auction